Theory of Critical Phenomena with Long-Range Temporal Interaction

 As one moves towards nonequilibrium critical dynamics, new feature emerges.
 When a system is quenched rapidly from a nonequilibrium initial condition to near its critical point, a nonequilibrium ``initial slip" has been identified with its corresponding new exponent~\cite{Huse,Janssen89}.
 A short-time critical dynamics method has then been developed and widely applied to many systems~\cite{Liz,Zheng96,Zheng99,Albano,Ozeki}.
 A quantum version of short-time critical dynamics for imaginary time has also been proposed and successfully applied to both usual and topological quantum phase transitions~\cite{Yini,Zhangi,Yinl}.
 Another exponent has also been defined for the persistence of a global order parameter when the quench is precisely to the critical point~\cite{Majumdar,Brayp}.
 The persistence exponent is argued to be new when the dynamic process is non-Markovian~\cite{Majumdar}.
-In fact, the same process exhibits ageing with a universal limit fluctuation-dissipation ratio~\cite{Cuglian,Godre,Calabrese}.
+In fact, the same process exhibits ageing with a universal limit of a fluctuation-dissipation ratio~\cite{Cuglian,Godre,Calabrese}.

 Another effective approach to study critical dynamics of both near equilibrium and nonequilibrium characters is to subject the system to an external driving that manipulates its dynamics.
 In the simplest case, one may change a controlling parameter linearly at a rate $R$ through a critical point.
 This imposes on the system a readily controllable external finite timescale $R^{-z/r}$ that plays the role of the system size $L$ in the famous finite-size scaling (FSS) and leads to finite-time scaling (FTS)~\cite{Gong,Zhong11}, where $z$ is the dynamic critical exponent and $r$ a rate exponent related to the static and dynamic exponents by~\cite{Zhong02,Zhong06}